letiendat198/photosync_electron/README.md

     - Save and reload watch list on startup
     - Detect when setup is needed
     - Added tooltip to show overflown text
+    - Handle possible errors when doing OAuth
+    - Handle possible errors when doing API
+    - Handle possible errors with upload status

 </details>

-- Handle possible errors when doing OAuth and API
-- Handle possible errors with upload status
 - Use ffmpeg to support video formats that Google doesn't support

 ## Known Issues